kernelwernel/VMAware/docs/documentation.md

     // example output: "VMware or Bochs"
     std::cout << result << "\n";

-    // keep in mind that there's no limit to how many conflicts there can be
+    // Keep in mind that there's no limit to how many conflicts there can be.

-    // and if there's no conflict, it'll revert back to giving the brand string
+    // And if there's no conflict, it'll revert back to giving the brand string
     // normally as if the VM::MULTIPLE wasn't there
 }
 ```